What Are Symmetrical Scales And Chords?

 There are 2 tritones in a major scale.

-A tritone interval consists of 3 whole steps, which is basically 6 frets.
+A tritone interval consists of 3 whole steps, which are basically 6 frets.

 Since we only have 12 frets (notes) in an octave, the tritone cuts our octave into 2 equal (6-fret) sections.